StreetScout

 Where is Sellicks Beach?

-Sellicks Beach is a suburb of South Australia, Australia.
+Sellicks Beach is a suburb of South Australia, Australia, in the Onkaparinga local government area.

 What is the population of Sellicks Beach?